hunter-volkman/viam-video-playback/README.md

 A Viam `camera` component for local video file playback with hardware acceleration support.

 ## Model `hunter:video-playback:camera`
 This model implements the `rdk:component:camera` API to stream video files as a camera component, enabling repetable testing of ML vision services with consistent input.
-Supports hardware-accelerated H.264/HEVC decoding on NVIDIA Jetson platforms with automatic fallback to software decoding.
+Supports hardware-accelerated H.264/HEVC decoding on NVIDIA Jetson platform.
+Automatic fallback to software decoding.

 ### Configuration
 The following attribute template can be used to configure this model: